galaxyproject/galaxy-hub/src/news/2020-05-galaxy-update/index.md

 Computational analyses using protein-ligand docking to identify potentially inhibitory compounds that can bind to MPro and can be used to control viral proliferation.
 This work analyzed over 40,000 compounds considered to be likely to bind, which were chosen based on recently published X-ray crystal structures, and identified 500 high scoring compounds.
 </div>
 </div>

+In addition the MRC CLIMB project has been [providing compute and storage for the COVID-19 Genomics UK Consortium (COG-UK)](https://www.climb.ac.uk/climb-provides-computing-resources-and-storage-capacity-to-the-cog-uk/).
+(And see below for more CLIMB news.)

 # Upcoming Events